Eberhard von Boremski

 Eberhard von Boremski (24 September 1914 – 16 December 1963) was a fighter pilot in the Luftwaffe of Nazi Germany during World War II.
 A flying ace, he was credited with 104 aerial victories—that is, 104 aerial combat encounters resulting in the destruction of the enemy aircraft—claimed in roughly 630 combat missions.
 Boremski was a recipient of the Knight's Cross of the Iron Cross.
 He was killed in an accident in Hamburg on 16 December 1963.

 Early life and career

-Boremski was born 24 September 1914 in Conow, present-day part of Malliß, near Ludwigslust in the German Empire.
-He joined the Luftwaffe in 1939 and served initially in 5.
+Boremski was born 24 September 1914 in Conow, present-day part of Malliß, near Ludwigslust in the Grand Duchy of Mecklenburg-Schwerin within the German Empire.
+He joined the Luftwaffe in 1935, and following flight training, initially served in 5.
 Staffel (5th squadron) of Trägergruppe 186, which became II.
 Gruppe (2nd group) of Jagdgeschwader 77 (JG 77—77th Fighter Wing).
 On 1 March 1940, holding the rank of Unteroffizier (corporal), he was transferred to the newly created 7.
 Staffel of Jagdgeschwader 3 (JG 3—3rd Fighter Wing), a squadron of III.
 Gruppe.
 On 1 March 1940, III.
 Gruppe of JG 3 was formed at Jena under the command of Hauptmann Walter Kienitz.
 7. Staffel was headed by Oberleutnant Erwin Neuerburg, also a former member of JG 77.
 The Gruppe was initially equipped with the Messerschmitt Bf 109 E-1 and E-3 variant.